La Feria de Cali 2020 (Cali Fair), Colombia

 On Boxing Day you can literally taste the Afro-Colombian culture during the Feria Artesanal y del Emprendimiento or Fair of Artisans and Entrepreneurs, with plenty of food stalls and handicrafts.
 That day there’s also the Cali Grand Prix sports fair, while in the evening music concerts by the best local bands make sure you end the day on a swinging note.

 Although the Feria de Cali is called a salsa event, music lovers can also enjoy performances by famous musicians of different musical styles including cumbia, vallenato and other typical Colombian styles.
 The Súperconcierto or super concert on the 27th in the football stadium Pascual Guerrero is the music highlight of the Cali Fair.
-Some of the world’s biggest Latin names perform here which last year included the American all-time top selling salsa artist Marc Anthony with two Grammy and six Latin Grammy awards under his belt; Mexican singer Ana Gabriel with her different music styles of Spanish rock, Latin pop and Mexican ranchera; and the American salsa singer Victor Manuelle, alongside many home-grown Colombian stars.
+Some of the world’s biggest Latin names have performed here including the American all-time top selling salsa artist Marc Anthony with two Grammy and six Latin Grammy awards under his belt; Mexican singer Ana Gabriel with her different music styles of Spanish rock, Latin pop and Mexican ranchera; and the American salsa singer Victor Manuelle, alongside many home-grown Colombian stars.